Powered Now, UK Field Service Management App looks at the Penalties for failing to file MTD for VAT returns.

 Just as a reminder MTD is HMRC’s initiative to bring all record keeping relating to tax onto digital platforms.
 Their argument is that in the long term it will be better for honest businesses while they will collect more tax – known as closing the “tax gap”.
 Critics argue that it will be much more work for everyone and is being badly implemented to boot.

-The specifics of MTD for VAT are twofold:
+The specifics of MTD for VAT were twofold:

 All quarterly VAT reporting needs to be done through new technology.
-The old web form is being dropped and software that talks to the new MTD portal must be used for VAT returns.
-Businesses on VAT annual reporting will follow 6 months later.
+The old web form has been dropped and software that talks to the new MTD portal must be used for VAT returns.

 There must be a link from the individual records to the VAT return and these records must be kept on computer.